Information-Theoretic Memory Scaling in the Many-Body Localization Transition: Role of the environment

-\emph{Role of the environment.--} The most immediate feature of Table~\ref{tab:critical} is that the values of $h_c$ and $\nu$ vary between environments.
+A noteworthy feature of Table~\ref{tab:critical} is that the values of $h_c$ and $\nu$ vary between environments.
 This is expected for the critical value $h_c$, as each environment makes the state of the system overlap with different regions of the MBL mobility edge.
 Interestingly, our work indicates a similar variation in $\nu$.
-We conjecture two possible explanations for this variation: (i) that the value of the critical exponent $\nu$ might also vary across the MBL mobility edge; or (ii) that $\nu$ in the thermodynamic limit is unique \cite{Chayes1986, Chandran2015}, but different environments may replicate the behavior of the system at the thermodynamic limit better than the others \footnote{This latter suggestion is motivated by evidence that small-scale numerics violate analytic bounds which insist that $\nu > 2$.
+We conjecture two possible explanations for this variation: (i) that the value of the critical exponent $\nu$ might also vary across the MBL mobility edge; or (ii) that $\nu$ in the thermodynamic limit is unique, but different environments may replicate the behavior of the system at the thermodynamic limit better than the others \footnote{This latter suggestion is motivated by evidence that small-scale numerics violate the Harris criterion which insist that $\nu > 2$ \cite{Harris1974, Chayes1986, Chandran2015clo}.
 For example, in Table~\ref{tab:critical}, the eigenstate environment types violate this bound the most, which may indicate that they are more susceptible to finite-size effects than the other two; driving down the value of $\nu$.}.